gear-foundation/gear-wiki/docs/get-started/getting-started-in-5-minutes.md

 # Getting started in 5 minutes

-This guide provides a general overview of running smart-contract in the Gear network.
-It guides how to write a smart contract of your choice in Rust, compile it to WASM, deploy to a Gear network and interact with it.
+This guide provides a general overview of running smart contracts on the Gear network.
+It guides you through how to write a smart contract, compile it to WASM and deploy it to the Gear network.

-For this, a demo environment that emulates the real Gear decentralized network will be used.
+For this example, a demo environment that emulates the real Gear decentralized network will be used.

 ## 1. Prerequisites

-1. For your convenience, it is recommended to create a dedicated directory for everything Gear-related.
+1. For your convenience, it is recommended that you create a dedicated directory for everything Gear-related.
 The rest of the article will assume that you are using the paths suggested.
 To create a folder in your home directory and navigate to it, type:

     ```bash
     mkdir -p gear